White kitten on sofa

 cat

 Lake View Veterinary Centre is a veterinary practice that offers emergency care (listed as 24/7 or extended-hours) and is a veterinary nurse training facility.
 Recent reviews describe the team handling urgent cases including diagnostics (X‑rays) and same-day surgery, with at least one owner saying their dog came home the same day and recovered well.
 Several reviews also mention practical, day-to-day touches such as online booking and a waiting area set up with pet items (toys/leads/collars) to help keep pets settled.
-Feedback is mixed for small mammals/exotics: one recent reviewer alleges poor handling and advice for a rabbit recovering from paralysis/stasis with a very serious outcome, and another review describes a difficult phone experience when trying to arrange a rat appointment and payment by phone.

 Our Score (81/100)